tytydraco/yessleep/out/Method_Acting.md

 “I’m sure it’ll be fine,” I told her, “you haven’t told me much about him, just that he gets really into character.
-Some people might be interested to see that even… don’t you think?”
+Some people might even be interested to see that… don’t you think?”

 “I guess we’ll see.”
-Jessica pushed open her door and headed up towards the studio.
-I followed, giving her what I hoped to be a comforting smile as she pulled the door open.
+Jessica pushed open her car door and headed up towards the studio.
+I followed, giving her what I hoped to be a comforting smile as she pulled the doors open.